openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 - Full customization possible: Freely choose the channels which should be included in the total.
 - An additional item containing the kWh fee from your electricity supplier can be added also.
 - Spot price can be configured in EUR while tariffs are in DKK.

+If you want electricity tax included in your total price, please add either `electricity-tax` or `reduced-electricity-tax` to the group - depending on which one applies.
+See [Electricity Tax](#electricity-tax) for further information.

 #### Value-Added Tax